iter-tools/iter-tools/API.md

 **interleave(strategy, options, ...[sources](#sourceiterable))**
 **interleave(strategy, ...[sources](#sourceiterable))**

-Facilitates the creation of new strategies for interleaving items from multiple iterables.
+Facilitates the creation of new strategies for interleaving values from multiple iterables.
 It does this by decorating the `strategy` [generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*), which is to say providing it with arguments and yielding its values.
 The responsibilities of the wrapping code are to forward any provided `options`, decorate the source iterables with [peekerators](#peekerate), manage the special `all` peekerator, and to call `return()` on any incomplete peekerators.
 The `all` peekerator provides `all.done` to indicate whether interleaving is complete, and `all.value`: a reference to the first peekerator which is not done.
 The `all` peekerator cannot be advanced.

 Both [collate](#collate) and [roundRobin](#roundrobin) are implemented using `interleave`, and it is expected that most use cases will be served by one or the other.
 Their implementations also serve as useful examples.